This resource was originally sourced from a Suggestion thread here:

 Pay attention to the column “Cum.” on the right side of the table.
 That shows how much room the small files are taking up in your pool on a cumulative basis.
 At this stage of the analysis, none of my files show a record size above 128k, since that is block size that this pool was created with.
 It’s also why the sVDEV cutoff was set well below the pool record size.

 Once you have your small file distribution, you need to determine where to set your cutoff re: what small files to send to the sVDEV vs. the general pool.
-By default, I chose 32kB which consumed 18.8GB for my small files.
-Plenty of space for the pool to grow.
-Extrapolate your data needs and see what kind of storage you might need.
+By default, I chose 32kB, which consumed 18.8GB for my small files.
+For example, if my pool is 23% full and small files needs make up for 18GB as shown above, then a full pool would potentially need 18.8GB / 0.23 , i.e. 90GB for small files.

-For example, if my pool is 20% full and small files needs make up for 18GB as shown above, then a full pool would need 5x as much sVDEV space for small files, i.e. 90GB.
-If I leave the small files / metadata ratio at the default 75/25% ratio, then my sVDEV pool has to have a minimum storage capacity of at least 120GB.
 However, you might find that by adjusting the record sizes that the diversity of your pool will increase and more data could be stored in the sVDEV.
 If you suspect that you will host more smaller files in the future, you would do well to install a commensurately larger sVDEV to account for expansion in the future.

 sVDEV drive selection